Skip to Main Content

 Japanese Antique & Prop Access

-Established relationships with Tokyo's Nishi-Ogikubo antique district, Kyoto's traditional craftspeople, and prop houses serving Toho and Shochiku studios.
-Access to authentic Edo-period furniture, Meiji-era Western pieces, and mid-century Japanese design.
+We hold ties with Tokyo's Nishi-Ogikubo antique district, Kyoto's traditional craftspeople, and prop houses serving Toho and Shochiku studios.
+Through them we reach real Edo-period furniture, Meiji-era Western pieces, and mid-century Japanese design as well.

 02.